 Note: Definitions for bolded words are listed below.

-If an employee whose position is designated as nonexempt travels on University business, he or she will need to keep track of his or her working hours to comply with FLSA guidelines:
+If an employee whose position is designated as nonexempt travels on business for Auburn or AUM, they will need to keep track of their working hours to comply with FLSA guidelines:

 • Any time spent while in Travel Status where the impacted employee is performing Principal Activities or related Incidental Activities is accounted for as Working Travel Time, whether or not on a Regular Working Day, and regardless of the time of day those activities are being performed.